partofthething/next-holiday-sensor/README.md

            multiday: false
            filter:
              - 'hanukkah'
+         - country: "Norway"
+           kwargs:
+             include_sundays: false

 This loads all normal holidays for the US State of Washington and also throws in Hanukkah by loading the Israel holidays and filtering everything but Hanukkah out.

+Norwegian holidays are added as well.
+But because Norway considers every Sunday a holiday, we pass the special `include_holidays` flag down to the underlying library to avoid tracking them.